PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Evaluation and Results

+To model distrust, we generate corrupted inputs by sampling from a uniform distribution over the feature space:

+Label degradation is modeled analogously: uncertainty is introduced via random label noise, while full distrust is represented by a complete replacement of the labels.

-Similarly, label degradation is simulated by randomly replacing labels (or replacing all labels for distrust).
-In addition to these extreme cases, we also consider two intermediate scenarios: \begin{enumerate}[label=\roman*.] \item a mild degradation, where features are perturbed with probability 0.15 and the trust assessment is set to \((0.25, 0, 0.75)\), and \item the same scenario for fully uncertain input features and fully uncertain labels, but where the assessment is set to \((0.25, 0.25, 0.5)\), reflecting partial distrust and trust, instead of fully uncertain opinion (0,0,1). \end{enumerate}
+Finally, to complement the boundary cases, we evaluate two intermediate trust scenarios: \begin{enumerate}[label=\roman*.] \item the same scenario for a fully uncertain input features and fully uncertain labels, but where the assessment is set to \((0.25, 0.25, 0.5)\), reflecting partial distrust and trust, instead of a fully uncertain opinion (0,0,1) and, \item a mild degradation, where features are perturbed with probability 0.15 and the trust assessment is set to \((0.25, 0, 0.75)\).